PrinzEugn/Creating-Artificial-GIS-Data-Guide/ArtificialGISDataGuide.md

 Plotting the heatmap is in aggregate pretty similar to plotting the vector geometry, we just need to use the geom\_tile() ggplot function with the appropriate variables.
 In this case we are making areas of fewer points more transparent so its easy to layer in the virtual environment, while using only one color (red) rather than a color ramp like in the default plot above.

+NOTE: For some reason the rendering on my laptop produces white lines on the image, which are not present when written to disk with a PNG device.

 ``` r
 # Plot it out
 heatmap.alpha <- ggplot() +